pheymann/paulheymann-website/_posts/2019-05-28-rent-control.md

 ---
 layout: post
-title: Rent control or how to fix exploding rents
+title: Rent control, is it any good?
 date:   2019-05-28
 categories: economics
 head_title: Rent control or how to tame exploding rents